Predictia/AQUA/docs/sphinx/source/aqua_container.rst

 Submitting Slurm Job Using the Container
 -----------------------------------------

+It might be required to use the container within a batch job.
 Below is a template for a Slurm script on Lumi.
-Customize it for your Slurm job.
+Customize it according yo your needs.

 .. code-block:: bash